johnmiddleton12/notion-ios-widget/README.md

-# Notion iOS Tasks Widget
+# Notion iOS Tasks Widget :blue_book:

 This is a widget made using the [Scriptable](https://scriptable.app/) app for iOS.